Ways to Give That Benefit You and CFS

 You have options in how you make gifts to Carolina Friends School to accommodate almost any life stage, income level, and financial goal.

 Although a gift of any type provides you with the good feeling of knowing you're supporting the School, you also will find a host of other benefits among these options.
 For example:

-- tax deductions for you because CFS is an IRS approved not-for-profit.
-Some even provide multiple ways to save on taxes.
+- tax deductions because CFS is an IRS-approved not-for-profit.
+(Some provide additional ways to save on taxes.)

 Online Giving - The simplest and fastest way to make a gift to CFS is to use our secure online donation portal.
 You can even schedule monthly sustainer donations of $10 or more when giving online.

 1. Cash - Hand-deliver cash gifts to the Center Building at the School.
 Please include a note with your name and the purpose of the gift.

 2. Checks - Make checks payable to Carolina Friends School.
 In the note area you can indicate, if you wish, that the gift is "In Appreciation of" or "In Memory of" someone or you may direct your gift to a particular need (teacher salaries, endowments, etc.).